thiagoscarelli/thiagoscarelli.github.io/_posts/2020-08-12-PhD-life-links.md

 ---
-title: A collection of useful links for PhD students
+title: How to survive your PhD
 author: Thiago Scarelli
 lang: en_US
 tags: